Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Results

-Figure \ref{fig:Thelmapoints} provides a related examination of Thelma's shape evolution, again in the $C/A$ vs $B/A$ parameter space.
+Figure \ref{fig:Thelmapoints} presents a related examination of Thelma's shape evolution, again in the $C/A$ vs $B/A$ parameter space.
 The upper left panel reproduces the shapes of $z=0$ stellar populations binned by age, shown in Figure \ref{fig:Thelma_pastpresent}.
-As before, each age bin spans 500 Myr and is chosen to begin at the lookback times corresponding to specific simulation snapshots that we will compare to the other panels of this figure.
-The color bar maps to the minimum age of stars in each bin.
-The filled circles are connected by arrows in time, pointed from oldest to youngest age bins.
-The oldest shape measurement is circled in red and the youngest age bin is circled in blue.
 We see that the oldest populations ($\gtrsim 8$ Gyr) reside in spheroids ($C/A \sim 0.6$).
 The youngest stars ($\lesssim 2$ Gyr) inhabit thin disks ($C/A \sim 0.1$).
 Intermediate-age stars ($\sim 4$ Gyr) reside in thicker disks ($C/A \sim 0.3$).
-As alluded to above, it is particularly striking that stars of all ages are very symmetric about the short axis, with $B/A \sim 0.9-1$.
+Notably, stars of all ages are very symmetric about the short axis, with $B/A \sim 0.9-1$.

-For comparison, the top right panel of Figure \ref{fig:Thelmapoints} shows the shapes of the same stellar populations {\em at the time they were born}.
-These points reproduce the open circles in Figure \ref{fig:Thelma_pastpresent}, but are now connected as a time sequence from earliest times to latest times.
+The top right panel of Figure~\ref{fig:Thelmapoints} shows the shapes of the same stellar populations {\em at the time they were born}, now connected as a time sequence.
 This allows us to more directly track how the shapes are changing in time.
-As expected from the discussion above, we see that young stars at lookback times $\lesssim 4$ Gyr tend to inhabit disks.
+Young stars at lookback times $\lesssim 4$ Gyr tend to inhabit disks.
 However, at intermediate lookback times and later, young stars are arranged in either spheroidal or elongated configurations.
-As can be inferred from the arrows connecting adjacent lookback time steps, young star shapes in Thelma tend to move within the spheroidal region for the first $\sim 5$ Gyr of cosmic time.
+Young star shapes in Thelma tend to move within the spheroidal region for the first $\sim 5$ Gyr of cosmic time.
 They subsequently have elongated configurations for the next $\sim 4$ Gyr.
 During these early times, axis ratios deviate quite far from axisymmetry, with $B/A \sim 0.4 - 0.8$.
 This is striking in comparison to the shapes that those same stars inhabit at $z=0$ (top left).
 Again, even though these stars are often formed in elongated or triaxial arrangements, they relax into quite round, axisymmetric configurations by the present day.